emilianoregazzoni/AWSdataengineering/README.md

 Redshift is an easy service to use, you can create powerful data warehouses in a very friendly way.
 You need to know some SQL and you will be fine exploring data.
 It was an amazing experience to any AWS certified.
 I strongly recommend to start doing this kind of hands-on after the exam to challenge your skills! :blush:

-### TIP
+### Thank you

 Big thanks to Johnny Chivers for your Glue tutorial on Youtube, also to the Cloud Quick Labs channel on Youtube.
-Also to AWS documentation.
+I used also the AWS documentation from these services.
 These 3 sources were my main help to explore and understand the operation of these services.